Francesc Miralles

-Francesc Miralles Contijoch (born 27 August 1968) is a Catalan writer, essayist, translator, and musician..
+Francesc Miralles Contijoch (born 27 August 1968) is a Spanish writer, essayist, translator, and musician.

 Personal life

 Miralles, son of a dressmaker and an erudite office clerk, was born on 27 August 1968 in Barcelona, Spain.
 Having studied for eight years at a Catholic school in La Ribera, next to the Palau de la Música, he decided to continue his education by attending secondary school at the now defunct Almi Academy and at Montserrat High School.

 Despite his bad high-school records he was admitted to the faculty of Journalism at the Autonomous University of Barcelona (UAB), but dropped out after four months.
 That year he worked as a waiter in Les Puces del Barri Gótic, a bar located on Montsió Street, where he learnt to play the piano.

 The following year he returned to university, to study for a degree in English, and he worked as a language teacher in a primary school at the same time.
 After 5 years of apathy, at a standstill in the third year of his university course, he once again abandoned his studies.

 Having been bitten by the travel bug since the age of 17, he decided to leave it all and travel the world.
 He lived in Croatia and Slovenia during the Balkan Wars, an experience that, years later, would be the basis for his book Cafè Balcànic (Balkan Café).
+He travelled to India and was inspired by the cultures and traditions in India.
+He is influenced by Indian thinker Jiddu Krishnamurthi and Ramana Maharshi.

 When he returned to Barcelona, he went back to university once again, this time studying for a degree in German at the University of Barcelona.
 After finishing his degree, he did a post-graduate course in editorial studies.
 His entry into the editorial world had started the previous year, as a translator of books about spirituality and alternative therapies, from German to English.

 After finishing his degree, he was hired as an editor by a publishing house specialised in self-help books.
 There he was in charge of different collections and wrote all kind of works under a pseudonym.
 His thirteen months working for the publishing house were so full of incidents that they might, in some ways, be considered equivalent to the military service he hadn't done; in his first novel written in Spanish, Barcelona Blues, he recounts this experience.